The Klingaman Arboretum

 “He plants trees to benefit another generation.” – Caecilius Statius

 The Botanical Garden of the Ozarks is currently developing an arboretum, a living collection of trees and shrubs.
 These trees and shrubs will form the framework and backdrop for gardens that will be added in future years as the Garden expands.
-In the fall of 2011, the BGO Board of Directors voted to name the arboretum in honor of Dr. Gerald Klingaman, the Operations Director at the Garden.
+In the fall of 2011, the BGO Board of Directors voted to name the arboretum in honor of Dr. Gerald Klingaman, the project manager at the Garden.
 The Klingaman Arboretum is centered in the field south of the first phase of BGO development and is a critically needed living infrastructure.

 Because it will take years for trees to reach significant size, it is important that the arboretum be established early in the life of the Garden so that future garden plantings and structures will have the benefit of a beautiful backdrop of established trees and shrubs.
 This arboretum will also be a significant addition to the scientific base for the Garden and will underpin the various educational efforts conducted by staff and volunteers in the coming years.